ab0626/AWS-CLOUD---projects/README.md

 - Expand the intent library for more advanced banking operations.
 - Implement Lambda functions for dynamic data fetching.
 - Improve security with IAM roles and data encryption.

+  # AWS Banker Chatbot Technical Documentation (Part 2: Custom Slots)

+This document focuses on creating and configuring **custom slots** for the AWS Banker Chatbot using Amazon Lex.

+## 📦Project Overview Pt.2
+Custom slots enable the chatbot to capture and process user inputs with specific data types, such as account types, transaction categories, and currencies.

+## 🛠️ Creating Custom Slots
+### Step 1: Access the Lex Console
+- Log into the AWS Console and navigate to Amazon Lex.
+- Select your existing **Banker Chatbot**.

+### Step 2: Define Custom Slots
+- Go to the **Slots** section under the chatbot's intent.
+- Click **Create Slot Type**.
+- Provide a **Name** and **Description**.

+### Step 3: Configure Slot Values
+- Add slot values to define the options the chatbot can recognize.
+- Example for Account Type Slot:
+  - "Savings"
+  - "Checking"
+  - "Business"

+### Step 4: Assign Slots to Intents
+- Navigate to the desired intent.
+- Add a new slot by selecting the previously created slot type.
+- Define the **Prompt Message** to request user input.

+### Step 5: Test the Slots
+- Test by asking questions like:
+   - "What is my balance in my savings account?"
+   - "Show me transactions from my business account."

+## 🎯 Best Practices
+- **Validation:** Use Lambda functions for complex data validation.
+- **Synonyms:** Add synonyms for better user understanding.
+- **Error Handling:** Implement fallback prompts for unrecognized inputs.

+---

+This completes the technical setup for custom slots in the AWS Banker Chatbot. ✅